Entropy: Statistical mechanics

-For a given thermodynamic system, the excess entropy is defined as the entropy minus that of an ideal gas at the same density and temperature, a quantity that is always negative because an ideal gas is maximally disordered.
-This concept plays an important role in liquid-state theory.
-For instance, Rosenfeld's excess-entropy scaling principle states that reduced transport coefficients throughout the two-dimensional phase diagram are functions uniquely determined by the excess entropy.

 The most general interpretation of entropy is as a measure of the extent of uncertainty about a system.
 The equilibrium state of a system maximizes the entropy because it does not reflect all information about the initial conditions, except for the conserved variables.
 This uncertainty is not of the everyday subjective kind, but rather the uncertainty inherent to the experimental method and interpretative model.